Stephanie Del Valle

-Stephanie Del Valle Díaz (born December 30, 1996) is a Puerto Rican musician, model and beauty queen who was crowned Miss World 2016.
-She is the second woman from Puerto Rico to win the Miss World title, after Wilnelia Merced in 1975.
+Stephanie del Valle Díaz (born December 30, 1996) is a Puerto Rican musician, model and beauty queen who was crowned Miss World 2016.
+She became the second contestant from Puerto Rico to win the Miss World title, after Wilnelia Merced in 1975.
 She previously won Miss Mundo de Puerto Rico 2016.

 Career

-Del Valle is attending Pace University in New York City, where she is studying Law and also Communication.
+Del Valle is attending Pace University in New York City, where she is studying law and also communication.
 Prior to competing in beauty pageants, Del Valle was the muse to Puerto Rican fashion designer Carlos Alberto.
-Del Valle speaks three languages; Spanish, English and French.
+Del Valle speaks Spanish, English and French.

 Pageantry

 Miss World Puerto Rico

 Del Valle competed in the Miss Mundo de Puerto Rico in the year 2016, representing the municipality of Toa Baja.
 She eventually won the title of Miss World Puerto Rico 2016, and was crowned by the outgoing titleholder Keysi Marie Vargas Vélez.
 She also won the Talent competition in the pageant.